HansOspina/soap-spring-example/README.md

 1. generate the code using jaxb2
 Run: ` mvn clean jaxb2:generate`
-This will generate the code on the folder: `target/generated-srouces/xjc/<package>`
+This will generate the code from the WSDL structure into the folder: `target/generated-srouces/xjc/<package>`
 NOTE: the value for <package> comes from the pom config that goes like:
 ```xml
 <generatePackage>co.socobox.ws.codegen</generatePackage>